Skip to main content

 Couscous with Lamb

-Fluffy semolina couscous with tender lamb, vegetables, spices - Friday family meal staple.
+Fluffy semolina couscous with tender lamb, vegetables, and spices, a fixture of the Friday family meal.

 Allergens: